- This event has passed.

 - “I will never look at parent-child interaction in the same way again.
 This training has taught me to leave my biases at the door and focus on the positive.
 I am forever changed.”
 RN, NYC

 Refund Policy: If you register for this workshop but are unable to attend, you may send a substitute or obtain a refund of the fee less $35.00 for handling.
-Requests must be made via email (email@example.com) and received prior to October 19, 2020.
+Requests must be made via email (firstname.lastname@example.org) and received prior to October 19, 2020.
 Materials must be returned, unused to PCRP.